Submetering Brings Better Tracking, Cost-recovery and Water Usage Practices to Benefit Communities

 Infinity Billing Services provides submetering for manufactured home communities in the Midwest and in the Carolinas and Georgia.
 Steve Francis, the owner and president of Infinity, said submetering simplifies the billing process with a minimal initial investment.

 “A lot of property owners don’t send a bill for rent every month, they just expect residents to know that payment is due,” he said.
-“The reason most communities submeter today is because it creates an avenue for accurate recovery of costs, and you end up seeing a 15 to 30 percent reduction in usage.”
+“The reason most communities submeter today is because it creates an avenue for accurate recovery of costs.
+You end up seeing a 15 to 30 percent reduction in usage.”

 “Suddenly it’s a considered cost that translates into people using less water, and residents who are more inclined to fix leaks,” Francis said.